Three-dimensional Characters Are Vital for a Successful Novel

 Sometimes you’ll need to use slang terms from another country to make it more believable.
 For instance, if your character is German, he might say “Gesundheit!” (meaning “good health”) instead of “God bless you!” when someone sneezes.
 Or if you’re creating another world for a science fiction novel, you might need to develop new words so that the reader becomes immersed in your book’s universe.

 One of the best examples of this was when the characters in Battlestar Galactica used “frak” to communicate a popular swear word.
-It’s brilliant, because we all understood what they meant, but it helped the viewers know they weren’t in Kansas anymore (not even close).
-The writers introduced us to a new word, and it has become part of our culture.
+It’s brilliant, because we all understood what the creators meant, but it helped the viewers know they weren’t in Kansas anymore (not even close).
+The writers introduced us to a new word, and today I think you’ll find it has become part of our culture.
 And yes, most schools forbid its use as they would any other swear word.

 Mannerisms speak volumes